Port Sanilac Light: History

 Characterized by shallow water and sandbanks, the 75 mi stretch of coastline between the Fort Gratiot Light and Pointe aux Barques Light is a hazard to navigation.
 Even after the establishment of the Sand Beach Harbor of Refuge Light in 1875, 30 mi of coast line still remained completely unlit.

 Eighteen years after the first attempts to get congressional funding, the station was established and first lit in 1886.
 This Lake Huron lighthouse is 30 mi north of the Fort Gratiot Lighthouse (Michigan's oldest) in Port Huron, Michigan.

 The Port Sanilac Light's foundation consists of dressed stone and timber.
 The octagon-hourglass-shaped tower (near its top) is made of tiered and reverse stair-stepped brick.
 It is 14 ft in diameter at its base, and tapers vertically to 9 ft diameter below the gallery.
 Eschewing the usual corbels, a dozen courses of bricks create the gallery support, with four indentations for windows, creating a watch room for the four points of the compass.
 The lighthouse was built at a cost of $20,000.
 The placement and the unique shape were dictated by and created because of budgetary constraints (Congress appropriated only half the money requested).
 Designed by Eleventh District Engineer Captain Charles E. L. B. Davis, the design has been called "both unique and architecturally significant in its elegance."
 The tower is white with a red roof.

-This "handsome" lighthouse shares its design with only one other, Ile Aux Galets, also known as Skilligallee Island Light, on Lake Michigan.
+This lighthouse shares its design with, Ile Aux Galets, also known as Skilligallee Island Light, on Lake Michigan.